Pectus Excavatum: The Nuss Procedure

-- The surgeon makes two small cuts in the side of the chest.
+- Makes two small cuts in the side of the chest.

-- The surgeon places one or more steel bars behind the breastbone and attaches them to the outer edge of the ribs.
-The surgeon uses a tiny camera to get the bars in the right place.
+- Places one or more steel bars behind the breastbone and attaches them to the outer edge of the ribs.
+They use a tiny camera to get the bars in the right place.

-- A metal plate (called a stabilizer), sutures (stitches), or wire is placed to hold the bars in place.
+- Places a metal plate (called a stabilizer), sutures (stitches), or wire to hold the bars in place.